changeworld/azure-docs.ja-jp/articles/remoteapp/remoteapp-sql.md

 <properties
-   pageTitle="SQL Azure と Azure RemoteApp | Microsoft Azure" description="Azure RemoteApp での SQL Azure の使用方法について説明します。" services="remoteapp" documentationCenter="" authors="ericorman"
+   pageTitle="SQL Azure with Azure RemoteApp | Microsoft Azure" description="Learn how to use SQL Azure with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="ericorman"